YargKlnc/Deep-Learning/README.md

 5. Results were saved and exported to an HDF5 file named AlphabetSoupCharity_Optimization.h5.

+Certainly!
+Here's the content in plain text:

 **Step 4: Reporting on the Neural Network Model**

+*Overview:*

-1. **Overview of the analysis:** The purpose of this analysis was to create a deep learning model for Alphabet Soup to predict the success of funded organizations.
+The objective of this analysis was to develop a deep learning model for Alphabet Soup, predicting the success of funded organizations based on provided features.

-2. **Results:**
-   - **Data Preprocessing**
+*Results:*

+Data Preprocessing:

-      - Target variable(s): Identified during preprocessing.
+- Target Variable(s): Identified during preprocessing.
-      - Feature variable(s): Identified during preprocessing.
+- Feature Variable(s): Identified during preprocessing.
-      - Variables removed: EIN and NAME columns.
+- Variables Removed: EIN and NAME columns.

-   - **Compiling, Training, and Evaluating the Model**
-      - Neurons, layers, and activation functions: Selected based on design considerations.
-      - Target model performance: Achieved/Not Achieved.
+Model Attempts:

+Attempt 1:
+- Cutoff Value Application: 500
+- CutOff Value Classification: 300
+- Layer 1 Hidden Nodes: 10
+- Layer 1 Activation: RELU
+- Layer 2 Hidden Nodes: 5
+- Layer 2 Activation: RELU
+- Output Layer Activation: SIGMOID
+- Compiling: Loss=binary_crossentropy, optimizer=adam, metrics=accuracy
+- Training: 50 epochs

+**Results:**
+**Loss: 0.5524, Accuracy: 0.7265**

+Attempt 2:
+- Cutoff Value Application: 500
+- CutOff Value Classification: 300
+- Layer 1 Hidden Nodes: 10
+- Layer 1 Activation: RELU
+- Layer 2 Hidden Nodes: 10
+- Layer 2 Activation: RELU
+- Layer 3 Hidden Nodes: 10
+- Layer 3 Activation: TANH
+- Output Layer Activation: SIGMOID
+- Compiling: Loss=binary_crossentropy, optimizer=adam, metrics=accuracy
+- Training: 100 epochs

+**Results:**
+**Loss: 0.5516, Accuracy: 0.7249**

+Model Performance:

-      - Steps to increase model performance: Detailed in the report.
+- Steps to Increase Model Performance: Detailed in the report.

-3. **Summary:** Overall results of the deep learning model were summarized.
-A recommendation for a different model to solve the classification problem was provided, along with an explanation.
+**Summary:**

+The deep learning model results indicate that further optimization is crucial, as Attempt 1 achieved an accuracy of 72.65%, and Attempt 2 achieved 72.49%, both falling below the minimum acceptable accuracy of 90%.
+Given the sensitivity of model performance to data quality, exploring enhancements in data preprocessing and feature engineering is recommended.
+To improve model accuracy, adjustments to the neural network architecture, experimentation with activation functions, and an increase in training epochs are also suggested.
+These findings underscore the iterative nature of model development, prompting a thorough exploration of alternative models and fine-tuning strategies in future iterations to meet the minimum accuracy threshold and better align with Alphabet Soup's objectives.

 **References**